 What options will you have?

-When you decide on the best color for graphs, a standard option is to use your few brand colors and into many small colors.
+When you decide on the best color for graphs, a standard option is to use your brand colors and break them down into many small colors.
 These small color segments progressively reduce their saturation, and their hues become darker, as shown below.
+Choosing the right color palette for graphs here is essential because an inconsistent or overly muted palette can make your visuals confusing.

 The resulting chart will be muddy and unappealing to your audience.

-Another option you can use is the application of random non-deliberate colors.
+Another option you can use is the application of random, non-deliberate colors.
 In this case, you might use colors outside your brand and rarely use them.
+However, without a thoughtfully selected color palette for graphs, these colors can clash or distract, making the chart harder to interpret.

 The palettes will appear as shown below.